lizardie/GTFS/README.md

 ## Create schema tables and load data

 I opted into putting each date data in separate tables.
 But I plan to devp it later and perhaps put all together.
 There are some issues with merging and overlapping of GTFS data.
-I looked at this BA thesis: Zeches, L. F. (2019).
+I looked at this reference: Zeches, L. F. (2019).
 Merging of Overlapping GTFS Feeds.
 61. But eventually I decided to keep the dates just separate.
 This generates some double work.
 Perhaps later I'll make a loop over the folders if I need to process more days.
 But for 6 days this was the fast and dumb hands-on solution.

 ## Useful sources of inspiration